 Unity is best accomplished through that kind of perception, first by seeing the subject for what it is in itself, then, possibly, introducing elements that relate to it.
 It’s a matter of reducing or minimizing complexity and variety in favor of simplicity and focus.
 That’s not to say a complex image, one with many elements, cannot be unified.
 It can.
 But it reduces the experience of impact.
 Consider the following landscapes, for instance:

 Here again, an okay image.
-There’s lots of information—hills, grass, sky, haze.
-But it lacks impact because it doesn’t express a unified message or theme.
+There’s lots of information here—hills, grass, sky, haze.
+But the image lacks impact because it doesn’t express a unified message or theme.
 It’s important to note: there’s nothing wrong with complex images that lack unity—different approaches depending on what you want to convey.
 Information or feeling.

 Here’s the same kind of subject matter, but now the expression is unified.
 The image is about ONE THING, and one thing only.
 Not a lot of information here, but the image has an impact.